Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 Check that only the items in the users cart are available for checkout and that the checkout process works.
 The user is shown a message to say that checkout has been successful for each order.
 Result:  Checkout app shows price user has to pay and connection to stripe is successful using stripe credit card testcase 4242424242424242 with CVV set to any 3 number combination.
 Also error message shows if user does not select a quantity of papers then clicks on checkout.

+* Posts

+Ensure that posts added in admin panel appear on blog page.
+Result:  All posts added appear in blog page.

+* Models

+Ensure that all models are complete by using query set queries in the python shell.
+Result:  All models set up correctly and contain the correct data.

+* Urls
+Ensure that all nav bar items direct the user to the correct page and that the user knows which page they are on as there is a heading on each page telling them what page they are on and the navbar shade changes to a darker colour of blue when a particular item is chosen.
+Result:  All urls and views work as expected.

 ## Interesting bugs or problems I discovered during testing

 The most annoying bug I came across was when I was trying to push my code to heroku.
 I followed the instructions above but got an error 500 after each attempt.
 Despite looking at my code in detail I couldnt find anything wrong with it.
 My mentor suggested that my environment variables may be incorrect or missing, and once I looked into this I discovered that this was the case.
 Once I corrected my mistakes with my environment variables, I was able to push to Heroku with no problems.

 After I pushed my app to heroku I needed to change some details and needed to remember to set debug back to true in the cloud9 editor.
 However on more than one occasion I forgot to change debug back to false resulting in error messages.

 I attempted to use [travis integrated testing](https://travis-ci.com/) to run automated tests but unfortunately after 63 builds I still could not get my build to pass, so reluctantly I had to switch to manual testing.

+I was attempting to get user orders to show on my profile page, however after spending many hours on this and getting help from people in the CI slack community and CI tutors I was unable to get user orders to connect to a user's profile.
+This is an area for future development and I will go back to this next month.
+Unfortunately time constraints mean that I cannot spend more time on this aspect of my project.

 ## Development process of my project